AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 To help debugging, we often use :cpp:`amrex::Assert` and :cpp:`amrex::Abort`.
 These functions are GPU safe and can be used in GPU kernels.
 However, implementing these functions requires additional GPU registers, which will reduce overall performance.
-Therefore, it is preferred to implement such calls in debug mode only by wrapping the calls using ``#ifdef AMREX_DEBUG``.
+Therefore, by default these functions and the macro ``AMREX_ALWAYS_ASSERT`` are no-ops for optimized builds (e.g., ``DEBUG=FALSE`` using the GNU Make build system) when called from kernels run on GPU.
+Calls to these functions from GPU kernels are active for debug builds and can optionally be activated at compile time for optimized builds (e.g., ``DEBUG=FALSE`` and ``USE_ASSERTION=TRUE`` using the GNU Make build system).

 In CPU code, :cpp:`AMREX_GPU_ERROR_CHECK()` can be called to check the health of previous GPU launches.
 This call